appveyor/website/src/_posts/2013-09-25-appveyor-update-and-new-pricing.md

 ## We listen you!

 That’s a ton of new information that could be hard to digest.
 We are going to publish educational articles in <a href="/blog/">our blog</a> on various topics ranging from deployment automation to AppVeyor development secrets.
-We’ve been quite active on <a href="https://twitter.com/appveyor">Twitter</a> (and this is really cool support tool), so make sure to <a href="https://twitter.com/intent/follow?original_referer=http%3A%2F%2Fwww.appveyor.com%2Fpricing&amp;region=follow_link&amp;screen_name=appveyor&amp;tw_p=followbutton&amp;variant=2.0">follow us</a> to stay updated.
+We’ve been quite active on <a href="https://twitter.com/appveyor">Twitter</a>
+(and this is really cool support tool), so make sure to <a href="https://twitter.com/intent/follow?original_referer=http%3A%2F%2Fwww.appveyor.com%2Fpricing&amp;region=follow_link&amp;screen_name=appveyor&amp;tw_p=followbutton&amp;variant=2.0">follow us</a> to stay updated.

-For now, if you have any questions please do not hesitate to drop us a message by just replying to this message or writing at <a href="mailto:team@appveyor.com">team@appveyor.com</a>, start a new discussion on <a href="http://help.appveyor.com/discussions">our forums</a> or submit feature request on <a href="https://appveyor.uservoice.com/">uservoice</a>.
+For now, if you have any questions please do not hesitate to drop us a message at <a href="mailto:team@appveyor.com">team@appveyor.com</a>, start a new discussion on <a href="http://help.appveyor.com/discussions">our forums</a> or submit feature request on <a href="https://appveyor.uservoice.com/">uservoice</a>.

 Best regards,
 Feodor Fitsner, AppVeyor founder and developer